beeliebub/Tweaks/README.md

 ### Tunneller

 Breaks a **3x3 area** of blocks perpendicular to the face you mine.
 Mine the side of a wall and it carves out a 3x3 tunnel.
 Mine downward and it clears a 3x3 floor.
-The center block is the one you break normally; the surrounding 8 blocks are broken by the enchantment.
+The center block is the one you break normally; the surrounding blocks are broken by the enchantment.

 - Blocks that are air, liquid, or unbreakable (like bedrock) are skipped.
 - Your tool takes **durability damage for each extra block** broken by the enchantment.
 The Unbreaking enchantment reduces this damage normally.
-- Works with Smelter, Gem Connoisseur, and Telekinesis — all 8 surrounding blocks benefit from whatever combination of enchantments is on your tool.
+- Works with Smelter, Gem Connoisseur, and Telekinesis — all surrounding blocks benefit from whatever combination of enchantments is on your tool.
+- The area scales up to **11x11** with quality variants — see [Tunneller & Efficacy Area Scaling](#tunneller--efficacy-area-scaling).

 ### Lumberjack